May 19th, 1925

 “Thank you… for inviting me… for this dance,” said the young man as he twirled Leslie.
 “This is the first time… I’ve been approached by someone.”

 “Are you perhaps not used to attending social events?” asked Leslie out of curiosity.

 “No!” he exclaimed, “It’s not that!
-It’s just that I’m a bit cautious around people I socialise with… and they tend to avoid the awkward ones like myself.”
+It’s just that I’m a bit cautious around people… cause they tend to avoid the awkward ones like myself.”

 “Don’t say that!”
 Leslie uttered suddenly, “I think you’re fine the way you are.
-It’s alright to feel awkward rather than trying to put up a front just to fit in.
-Just have a bit of confidence and be yourself!
+It’s alright to feel awkward rather than trying to fit in.
+Just have a bit of confidence!
 That way, you will eventually meet the right people who will accept you.”

 “This is the first time someone has ever told me this,” said the young man.
 “You really are something, Miss…?”